Thymus caespititius

-Thymus caespititius is dwarf, aromatic mat-forming groundcover shrub.
+Thymus caespititius is a dwarf, aromatic mat-forming groundcover shrub.
 It is native to oceanic areas in the Iberian Peninsula (northwest Portugal and northwest Spain) and the Atlantic archipelagos of the Azores and Madeira.

 The plant has narrow, spatula-shaped, smooth leaves to 6 mm long, fringed with tiny hairs.
 The rose, lilac or white flowers are borne in small, flattened mat-hugging heads from late spring to summer.

 Cultivation

 Thymus caespititius, grown as an ornamental plant, and is hardy down to USDA Zone 7.
 The cultivar Thymus caespititius 'Aureus' has narrow, light gold leaves.